Bernice A. King (Be A King) is a connector, communicator, community builder, CEO of The King Center, and child of legendary global influencers.

-Nationally and internationally known as one of the most powerful, motivating and life-changing orators and speakers on the circuit today, Bernice leaves her audiences speechless and challenges people to RAISE THE STANDARD.
+Nationally and internationally known as one of the most powerful, motivating, and life-changing orators and speakers on the circuit today, Bernice A. King leaves her audiences speechless and challenges people to RAISE THE STANDARD.
 Born the youngest daughter of the late Coretta Scott King and Dr. Martin Luther King, Jr., Bernice began her oratorical journey when she spoke in her mother’s stead at the United Nations at age 17.
-Over the years, she has had the occasion to speak at a variety of venues, from The White House and the Deparment of Defense, to AT&AT and Nike, to Duke University and Pepperdine University.
+Over the years, she has had the occasion to speak at a variety of venues, from The White House and the Department of Defense to AT&AT and Nike to Duke University and Pepperdine University.
 In addition to appearances across the U.S., she’s also spoken in Sydney, Australia; Lubeck, Germany; Auckland, New Zealand; and South Africa.

 In 2013, Bernice spearheaded the global events that took place in Washington, DC to commemorate the 50th Anniversary of the March on Washington and her father’s famous “I Have A Dream” speech.
 This program included President Obama, Presidents Clinton and Carter, members of Congress, as well as many other international leaders, dignitaries, and entertainers.

 Bernice A. King is a graduate of Spelman College with a Bachelor of Arts degree in Psychology and a Masters of Divinity and Doctorate of Law Degrees from Emory University.
 She has also received an honorary Doctorate of Divinity degree from Wesley College.
 In honor of her mother, Coretta Scott King, Bernice returned to her alma mater at Spelman College to announce the establishment of the Be A King® Scholarship.
 She is currently a member of the State Bar of Georgia.
 Bernice serves on the HOPE Southeastern Board of Directors of Operation HOPE and is a member of the International Women’s Forum.